Yellowen/Owrang/docs/user/setup/docs.user.setup.users.md

 }
 ---

-ERPNext has a role-based permission system, which means that you can assign Roles to Users, and permissions on Roles.Each ERPNext user has a Profile.
+Owrang has a role-based permission system, which means that you can assign Roles to Users, and permissions on Roles.Each Owrang user has a Profile.
 The Profile contains the user’s email and authentication and can be set from:

 > Setup > Users and Permissions > Users